SALE

 Violation of city codes can result in penalties or revocation of the license.
 This includes safety, hygiene and not being contactable by the code enforcement officer.

-Each guest must be provided an off-street parking space and no signage advertising or identifying the property as a short term rental can be posted on the property.
-Short term rentals are also not permitted if they are located within 500 feet of another short term rental property.
+Each guest must be provided an off-street parking space and no signage advertising or identifying the property as a short-term rental can be posted on the property.
+Short-term rentals are also not permitted if they are located within 500 feet of another short-term rental property.

 Other Rules

-Apart from laws and regulations relevant to your location, make sure you check with other rules related to your property, such as contracts, leases, condo board, co-op and HOA rules as well as tenant organization rules.
+Apart from short-term rental laws and regulations relevant to your location, make sure you check with other rules related to your property, such as contracts, leases, condo board, co-op and HOA rules as well as tenant organization rules.

 Airbnb Taxes in Pennsylvania

-Airbnbs in Pennsylvania are subject to taxes on the state, county and city levels.
+Airbnb short-term rentals in Pennsylvania are subject to taxes on the state, county and city levels.
 Airbnb charges guests most relevant taxes and remits them directly to the relevant authorities.
 However, it is always best to check to ensure you are not missing out on tax payments.
 You can find the list of tax collections by Airbnb in Pennsylvania here.

-The state of Pennsylvania charges Airbnbs and other short term rentals a Hotel Occupancy Tax of 6% and a Local Sales Tax of 1% of the total listing price including cleaning fees.
+The state of Pennsylvania charges Airbnbs and other short-term rentals a Hotel Occupancy Tax of 6% and a Local Sales Tax of 1% of the total listing price including cleaning fees.

-The rules that govern Airbnbs in Pennsylvania depend on the individual laws, regulations and taxes imposed by the state, county and city that your Airbnb is located in.
-Parsing through the different state, county and city codes can be challenging.
-It can be helpful to seek the advice of a lawyer or consultant to ensure you are aware of the up to date rules applicable to your Airbnb.
+Parsing through the different codes can be challenging, so it can be helpful to seek the advice of a lawyer or consultant to ensure you are aware of the up to date rules applicable to your Airbnb.
+And make sure you stay up to date as regulations can change, particularly in areas with rapidly growing short-term rental markets.

 Ready to find out how Hostaway can transform your business?